mhn147/Learning/CSharp/DesignPatterns/DesignPatterns.ConsoleApp/README.md

  - Constructor optional parameter hell
  - Allows for a flexbible and extensible application (changing the implementation of the ShippingProvider, or introduction a new one, without having to change the implementation of the ShippingCart).
+ - Can be very useful to mock objects when testing.

 ## What is a Factory?
  - Objection creatiion (non-piecewise, unlike Builder) can be outsourced to: